-- RFPs are typically issued every January; they may be issued at other times as needed: - All Hennepin County RFPs are posted on the county's Supplier Portal here. - Providers must register with the Supplier Portal to receive funding announcements/requests for proposals and to submit proposals.
+- RFPs are typically issued every January; they may be issued at other times as needed: - o All Hennepin County RFPs are posted on the county's Supplier Portal here. - Providers must register with the Supplier Portal to receive funding announcements/requests for proposals and to submit proposals.
 Instructions on registering are available here.
 During registration, select procurement category 952 (human services) to be notified about Housing Support RFPs. - Providers should plan to attend an RFP specific bidders conference (sometimes called a pre-proposal conference) to better understand requirements and ask questions.
-Details on these conferences are included with each RFP. - Providers should then carefully review all written materials and complete an application via the online Supplier Portal by the deadline.
+Details on these conferences are included with each RFP.
+A document called an Addendum I will be posted after the pre-proposal conference with the answers to questions asked at this conference, as well as written questions that have been submitted to Vendor Selection regarding the RFP prior to the closing date for RFP questions.
+The closing date for questions will be included within the RFP. - Providers should then carefully review all written materials and complete an application via the online Supplier Portal by the deadline.
 RFPs will list all required information and attachments that need to be included in an online submission.